etleyden/astra/design/01 Design/00 Requirements Specification.md

 ## Overview
 **Primary objective:** To create a powerful finance app that minimizes user effort, and optimizes the delivery of financial summaries so the user can make smarter, well-informed choices.
 **Target Users:** Young teens/adults in high school/college learning how to manage money for the first time.
-Or adults who really need to manage every penny with exacting detail.
+Odafasdf a adults who really need to manage every penny with exacting detail.
 ## Core Use Cases
 * As a user, I want to import data from my bank, credit card company, or other lenders so that I can use it in the analysis of my financial situation
 * As a user, I want to set informed goals for myself so that I can have better financial health.